Headaches and migraines TMJ treatment

-Tension headaches are caused by over active jaw muscles from clenching and/or grinding of teeth.
-These headaches and/or migraines can often lead to facial, neck, shoulder and arm pain.
-In most cases, tension headaches can be treated without the use of medications.
+Tension headaches are caused by over-active aggravated muscles from jaw clenching and teeth grinding.
+These headaches can often lead to facial, neck, shoulder, and arm pain.
+Often, tension headaches can be treated without medications.

-While medications can help reduce headaches for a period of time, the headaches usually return because medications become less effective or higher doses are required.
-Over use of pain medication can cause rebound headaches.
-Over time, headaches and/or migraines transform from an episodic condition to a chronic condition.
-Medications can have various side effects such as sedation, euphoria, constipation, anxiety, insomnia, and dependency.
-It is important to know that medications only treat the symptoms, they do not treat the cause of the problem.
+While medication can help reduce headaches for a period of time, the headaches usually return as the medications become less effective or higher doses are required.
+Overuse of pain medication can cause rebound headaches.
+Over time, headaches or migraines can transform an episodic condition to a chronic condition.
+It’s important to know that medications for headaches and migraines only treat the symptoms.
+They do not treat the cause of the problem.

-If you are suffering from any of the above symptoms you do not need to suffer anymore, call Bay Area TMJ & Sleep Center today to schedule a comprehensive evaluation.
+If you are experiencing symptoms headaches or migraines, especially as part of other TMJ symptoms, you don’t need to suffer anymore.
+Contact Bay Area TMJ & Sleep Center today for a comprehensive evaluation.